Tauvic/DriverAwareness/README.md

 * Change driver behaviour
 * Help to prevent car accidents

 The "Driver Coach" will help the driver of a car to improve its safety by providing feedback just like any regular coach.
 The system is based on a camera that monitors the driver's behaviour during a road trip.

-When the driver enters the car he / she is recognized or a new profile is created for analyzing drivers performance.
+When a driver enters the car he/she is automaticly recognized or a new profile is created for analyzing driver performance.
 The system provides immediate feedback on positive and negative behaviour.
 It warns when the driver gets tired and requires a break.
 It immediately alerts the driver when a dangerous situation occurs, such as texting while driving).

-After each trip the system analysis the data and generates a report that can be sent to the driver's smartphone.
-The driver can then review its own behaviour and adjust it to improve its safety.
+After each trip the system sends a summary to the driver's smartphone for quick review.
+When at home specific situations can be reviewed in depth with the Driving Coach App.
+The App will show snapshots or short video with detailed data and advise for improvement.

 ![image](doc/driver-monitoring.jpg )